 Our family would like to extend our gratitude to the many compassionate caretakers, family and friends who have cared for our beloved Father.
 He loved the company, compassion and unconditional support that you so graciously shared with him.
 We praise God for giving us such a wonderful man.

 A Visitation for family and friends will be held from 4:00-7:00pm, Friday, November 1, 2019 at Merritt Funeral Home, Spring Hill Chapel.
 A Funeral Mass will be celebrated at 11:00am, Saturday, November 2, 2019 at St. Mary Our Lady of Sorrows Catholic Church in Masaryktown.
 There will be a luncheon following the service for all to attend.

 In lieu of flowers, donations may be made to the Alzheimer’s Association or Hope for the Warriors.

-To send flowers to Milan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Milan Dimitry Alexsuk, please visit our floral store.

 Alzheimer's Association, Gulf Coast Chapter

 14010 Roosevelt Blvd, Ste.
 709, Clearwater FL 33762